dmiedema/best-practices/README.md

 If you're using a language that doesn't support functions beginning with return, that language is shit and should not be used.

 Also, don't give your functions long names.
 Reading is hard, and we have to pay by the character around here.
 Cloud Storage ain't cheap you know.

-Ideally, functions will obliterate the values passed to them when they're finished.
-This will help avoid memory leaks.

 ### Good
 ```php